 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-From the sweet smell of apples and cinnamon to its delightful, crunchy topping - this iconic dessert is the perfect way to close out a busy day spent raking leaves or picking apples from your local orchard.
+From the sweet smell of apples and cinnamon to its delightful, crunchy oatmeal top - this iconic oven apple crisp is the perfect way to close out a busy day spent raking leaves or apple picking at a local orchard.

-- The oat topping will be lumpy like cookie dough.
+Step 6: The oat crumble mixture will be lumpy like cookie dough.

-- Place the Dutch oven with the apple crisp in the preheated oven and bake for 50 to 55 minutes, or until the apples are bubbling up.
-To prevent the topping from over browning, lay a piece of aluminum foil loosely on top.
-Cool for apple crisp for 10 to 15 minutes before serving.
+Step 8: Place the Dutch oven crisp in the preheated oven and bake for 50 to 55 mins, or until the apples are bubbling up.
+To prevent the top from over browning, lay a piece of aluminum foil loosely on top.

 Substitutions and Variations